IDinsight/ask-a-question/docs/components/index.md

-# Components and Integrations
+# Components

-In this section you can find the different components within AAQ and different integrations it supports so far.
+In this section you can find the different components within AAQ.

 ## User-facing Components